Can You Wear One Earbud While Driving?

 2. Delayed Reaction Time

-Even if you are looking at the road, but your brain is still multitasking.
-Listening to a conversation or focusing on song lyrics distributes your mental attention, which can delay your reaction to unexpected events.
+Listening to a conversation or focusing on song lyrics distracts your mental attention, which can delay your reaction to unexpected events.

 3. False Sense of Control